NakuraMino/NakuraMino.github.io/_news/announcement_2.md

 inline: true
 ---

-Started attending University of Washington
+Began undergraduate studies at the University of Washington